History of science and technology in Japan

-This is the history of science and technology in modern Japan.
+This article is about the history of science and technology in modern Japan.

 Science

 In the natural sciences, the number of Japanese winners of the Nobel Prize has been second only to the United States in the 21st century, for contributions made in the 20th century.
 On the list of countries by research and development spending, Japan is third on the list, behind the United States and China.

 Chemistry

 Frontier Molecular Orbital Theory

 In 1952, Kenichi Fukui published a paper in the Journal of Chemical Physics titled "A molecular theory of reactivity in aromatic hydrocarbons."
 He later received the 1981 Nobel Prize in Chemistry for his investigations into the mechanisms of chemical reactions, with his prize-winning work focused on the role of frontier orbitals in chemical reactions, specifically that molecules share loosely bonded electrons which occupy the frontier orbitals, that is the Highest Occupied Molecular Orbital (HOMO) and the Lowest Unoccupied Molecular Orbital (LUMO).